Eva-Zeqiraj/Eva-Zeqiraj/README.md

 ### Hi there 👋

+Solving real-world problems regarding data structures, transformations and predictions is my passion.
+As a physics graduate, I have a broad general understanding of scientific domains, and as such, I have experience analyzing and solving problems in many different contexts.
+I love to dive into new technologies and learn new programming skills on my way to completing a task.

 <!--
 **Eva-Zeqiraj/Eva-Zeqiraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.